The House of Belonging

 And Rebecca uttered just as quietly, “Who needs to stop apologizing now?”

-She reached and lifted the unfinished bed to inspect, then spied the dollhouse, now sitting at the end of the table near the wall.
+She reached for the discarded bed and spied the dollhouse, now sitting at the end of the table near the wall.

-“These are beautiful,” she exclaimed, holding up the toy and gesturing towards the house.
+“These are beautiful,” she exclaimed, inspecting the toy and gesturing towards the house.

 They weren’t, but in their broken and unrefined shape, they had potential.